1001

 Download a PDF of this project

-Cross Street Partners, JHB Development, and Beta Verde will repurpose the 130,000 square foot Bahnson Company Building in Winston-Salem, North Carolina into an active, mixed-use development designed to support Winston-Salem’s creative and culinary ecosystem.
-Located in what was once an industrial area flanked by the historic Moravian town of Salem and Salem College, the first womans college in the country, the University of North Carolina School of the Arts, which boasts the first public arts conservatory in the country, and the thriving, diverse West Salem neighborhood, the Bahnson Company Building occupies most of a 1.8-acre tax parcel.
+Cross Street Partners, in partnership with Beta Verde LLC, is repurposing The Bahnson Company Building (1001) in Winston-Salem, North Carolina.
+This 130,000-square-foot building will be transformed into a vibrant mixed-use development aimed at supporting Winston-Salem’s creative ecosystem and fostering healthy food enterprises.
+The building is located in what was once an industrial area, bordered by the historic Moravian town of Salem, Winston-Salem State University (WSSU)—one of the fastest-growing HBCUs—Salem College, the first women’s college in the country, and the University of North Carolina School of the Arts, which is home to the first public arts conservatory in the United States.
+It occupies most of a 1.8-acre tax parcel.

 Visit 1001 website here